11 Day Northern Lights Self Drive Holiday of the Complete Ring Road & Snaefellsnes Peninsula

 Promise yourself a trip that you won't forget and look forward to an 11-day journey around Iceland.
 Check availability by choosing a date.

-Today you will be heading towards the Snæfellsnes peninsula, often nicknamed ‘Iceland in Miniature’ for its variety of natural features.
-There is a wide array of attractions to visit on this modest 90-kilometres of coastline, including the glacier-volcano Snæfellsjökull, the beautiful black church at Búðir and the supposedly haunted beach, Djúpalónssandur.
+Today you will be heading towards the Snæfellsnes peninsula, often nicknamed 'Iceland in Miniature' for its variety of natural features.
+There is a wide array of attractions to visit on this modest 56-mile (90-kilometer) coastline, including the glacier-volcano Snæfellsjökull, the beautiful black church at Búðir and the supposedly haunted beach, Djúpalónssandur.

 While in the National Park, you can join an adventure and visit the stunning Vatnshellir cave, an impressive lava tube.
 Inside, you will find strange lava formations, glittering walls, and pitch darkness when your guide asks everyone to turn off their torches.

 Whatever you get up to on this magical stretch of land, be sure to keep an eye out for the Northern Lights in the evening before retiring to your accommodations in the area.

 Day 3 - Heading North